 The department stores get this French Christmas tradition started in early November.
 Be sure to visit Le Bon Marché, Galeries Lafayette, BMV, la Samaritaine and Le Printemps.
 You won’t be disappointed.
 They pull out all the stops and create elegant and entertaining Christmas window displays for all ages to enjoy.
 Don’t stop at the sidewalk, step inside amidst glittering decorations and twinkling lights.
 You might get a little Christmas shopping done too!

-One of the most marvellous French Christmas traditions is the enormous Christmas tree in the centre of Galeries Lafayette.
-Soaring heavenward to the art deco dome, the magnificent tree is decorated differently each year.
+One of the most marvellous Christmas traditions in Paris is the enormous Christmas tree in the centre of Galeries Lafayette.
+Soaring heavenward to the Art Deco dome, the magnificent tree is decorated differently each year.
 Stand in awe and wait for the Christmas carollers to start.
 It is truly magical.

-Get an insider’s view on Paris at Christmas time on this walking tour or this three-hour bike tour.
+Get an insider’s view of Paris at Christmas time on this walking tour or this three-hour bike tour.
 (Hint- wear gloves!)

 Advent calendars, as in many countries, are a French tradition at Christmas.
 Look for them on sale in November.
 Will you choose one with chocolate behind each door?
 Who can’t wait to open up the first door on December 1st?